-In the years 2009-2011, the relative improvement of the forecast-based model variants is smaller than in previous years.
-As indicated by the corresponding parameter estimates for β and γ in these years, the influence of demand and capacity as fundamental factors driving power prices has been much reduced, primarily due to growing oversupply in generation capacities leading to permanently healthy reserve margin levels.
-As such, given that (short- to mid-term) power prices at that time were almost exclusively driven by natural gas dynamics under these conditions, the impact of incorporating forward-looking information into our model vanishes accordingly.
+In the years 2009-2011, the relative improvement of the forecast-based models is smaller than in previous years.
+As indicated by the corresponding parameter estimates for β and γ , the influence of demand and capacity as fundamental factors driving power prices has been much reduced during these years, primarily due to growing oversupply in generation capacities leading to permanently healthy reserve margin levels.
+As such, given that (short- to mid-term) power prices at that time were almost exclusively driven by natural gas dynamics under these conditions, the impact of incorporating forward-looking information vanishes accordingly.
 Interestingly, pricing performance of the model for the years 2009-2011 seems to be even slightly better when using demand forecasts only, and leaving capacity forecasts aside.
 This could be due to the fact that in the British market - as also stressed by Karakatsani and Bunn (2008) - the forecasts of available capacity levels (or, equivalently, margins) released by the TSO tend to be received with slight skepticism and, hence, are likely to be adjusted (or not used at all) by market players.
-This adds to other, more general problems of capacity forecasts, such as accuracy in terms of generation from renewables or their consistency in definition with outturn data.
-This is also reflected in Figure 3 where prediction errors between forecast and outturn demand and capacity levels are summarized.38 Compared to demand forecasts, predicted future capacity levels are significantly less accurate and this inaccuracy increases more strongly for longer forecast horizons.
+This adds to other, more general problems of capacity forecasts, such as accuracy in terms of generation from renewables or their consistency in definition with realized data.
+This is also reflected in Figure 4 where prediction errors between forecast and realized demand and capacity levels are summarized.36 Capturing well the regular consumption patterns that characterize the dynamics of electricity demand, related forecasts are subject to rather low forecast errors only.
+By contrast, predicted future levels of available capacity are significantly less accurate and this inaccuracy increases more strongly for longer forecast horizons.
 While this certainly impacts pricing performance during 2009-11, such generally higher inaccuracy of capacity forecasts nevertheless seems to be of minor importance during times of exceptionally low reserve margins, as shown above.

-37The interconnector that links British and French electricity markets has a capacity of approx. 2,000 MW; Britain has "traditionally" been an importer of French electricity - which (especially during peak hours) tends to be cheaper, also in view of the higher share of nuclear baseload generation capacity.
+35The interconnector that links British and French electricity markets has a capacity of approx. 2,000 MW; Britain has "traditionally" been an importer of French electricity - which (especially during peak hours) tends to be cheaper, also in view of the higher share of nuclear baseload generation capacity.